heamy121/mmai/homework/homework-1/README.md

-# Homework 1 - Classifying Hamster Cognitive States
+# Homework 1 - Processing the NLVR Dataset

 For homework 1, I analyzed the NLVR dataset in preparation for creating a multimodal model that can perform spatial and logical reasoning.